Moving to Los Angeles? 13 Reasons You’ll Love Living Here!

 The L.A.
 Basin also happens to border an ocean, which gives it a unique climate.
 Where deserts and oceans collide, weather systems mashup to create a Mediterranean Climate.

-The climate in Los Angeles is characterized by warm days and cool nights.
+The climate in Los Angeles is best characterized by warm days and cool nights.
 That’s because cooler ocean air moves across the L.A.
 Basin when the sun goes down, providing a bit of welcome relief during the hotter summer months.
 Los Angeles is one of the only major cities in the world where you can enjoy a comfortable Mediterranean climate year-round.

 There are several microclimates, too.
 Ocean communities are generally cooler than inland areas.
 The San Fernando Valley is hotter and drier.
 Neighborhoods that are 5 miles apart can vary in temperature by 10 degrees or more.
 It could be 65 degrees in Santa Monica, 75 degrees Downtown and 85 degrees in the inland valleys.